zmarg1/team8gui/README.md

 ### Patient Database

 In the project, our databse is a local json which is managed as a state variable in the React component.
+The database is initialized in index.js along with the patient object which defined all the information our patients have in the database.
 The database stores the patients name, age, prescribed_drugs, incident_info and current vital signs.
 A unique id is used to organize the patients in the database.
 By clicking the patient icon on the home screen, you can enter the patients page.

 ![alt text](/img/patientPage.png)